Sexual Assault Response Program

 • Referrals to other supportive programs

-Like other Sexual Assault Response Programs (SARP), the SARP program serves the community of Port Alberni by supporting survivors of sexual assault on a volunteer-based initiative.
 SARP volunteers will work closely alongside other victim-services, law enforcement, and forensic nurse teams to bridge gaps, offer advocacy, and most importantly – offer emotional support from a trauma-informed perspective.

 SARP program training consists of a maximum of 20 hours and is led by the program coordinator through an interactive, online learning platform.
 Volunteers will then work on an on-call basis, reporting to offer support at the West Coast General Hospital, the RCMP detachment, or at Sage Haven’s main office, should it be requested.
 Volunteers may also be involved in advocacy roles, event planning, and community education programs.